WHAT IS YAKHNI?

 For the Broth:

 - 6 cloves garlic, lightly crushed

-- 1 pound goat, washed and cut into 1-inch pieces, plus extra bones if you have them
+- 1 pound goat, bone- in, washed and cut into pieces

 - 4 cups water

-- Warm ghee In the Instant Pot on saute mode.
-Add onion and cook until the onions become soft and translucent.
+- Warm ghee in an Instant Pot on saute mode.
+Add the onions and cook until they soften and become translucent.

-- Next, rinse the goat meat and bones; add them to the pot.
-Fry on saute mode for 1 minute.
+- Rinse the goat meat and bones, then add them to the pot.
+Cook on saute mode for 1-2 minutes.

-- Lastly, add the spice ball to the Instant Pot, secure the lid, and cook on manual high pressure for 40 minutes with a quick release.
+- Nestle the reserved spice ball into the Instant Pot, secure the lid, and cook on manual high pressure for 40 minutes with a 10-minute natural release.

-- Add the broth to a bowl or mug to serve, and garnish with extra ginger, cilantro, and lemon slices.
-Enjoy!
+- Ladle the bone broth into a bowl or mug and garnish with fresh ginger, chopped cilantro, and lemon slices.